 Learn why it is imperative for insurance agents and brokers to start using data to upgrade their agencies.

 The insurance industry is a conservative one.
 Conservative being code for “outdated” and not serving the agents and brokers at all.
 Most agencies are built on paper-and-ink processes or siloed computer systems that have trouble keeping up with the way consumers want to do business today.

 Most companies know it’s easier to sell to an existing customer than it is to find a new one.
 With an existing customer, all the initial marketing and acquisition cost has been paid for.
 The customer already trusts the brand so future sales are all but guaranteed.
 Sadly, most insurance agencies fail to capitalize on this simple truth.

 TECH BULLION - Buying habits in the insurance industry have changed in recent years.
 According to research from Accenture, two thirds of consumers are now open to buying insurance directly from vendors that are not insurance professionals.
 And, were they to offer it, 23% would even purchase from a mass market e-commerce giant such as Google or Amazon.

 Insurance innovator launches new customer intelligence and interface for its breakthrough insurance distribution solution

 Predictive analytics has revolutionized how companies mine data and extract actionable insights about customer behavior, but its full potential is only barely being realized in the insurance industry.
 But why do insurance businesses need to use predictive analytics, and how can they use it to gain an advantage over the competition?

 The exponential growth of data and analytics is changing the face of how insurance professionals do business.

-An effective management platform can enhance productivity and improve the overall profitability of your business
+THE INNOVATION ENTERPRISE - An effective management platform can enhance productivity and improve the overall profitability of your business

 Novidea’s groundbreaking solution provides the insurance distribution channel with a high level of automation, visibility, and actionable BI to help drive revenue, efficiency, productivity and profitability.